Trump has been indicted again: All the lawsuits and investigations he faces

 Since leaving the White House, Donald Trump has continued to face a cloud of lawsuits and investigations, which could frustrate his hopes to win back the presidency in 2024.

-The latest development in a long list of scandals came on 8 June, when the former president announced on Truth Social that he has been indicted by a grand jury over his handling of classified documents after leaving the White House - less than a year after the Department of Justice found a cache of secret papers at his home in Mar-a-Lago, Florida.
+The latest development in a long list of scandals came on 8 June, when the former president announced on Truth Social that he has been indicted by a grand jury over his handling of classified documents after leaving the White House.

-“The corrupt Biden Administration has informed my attorneys that I have been Indicted, seemingly over the Boxes Hoax,” Trump wrote on Truth Social.
-“I have been summoned to appear at the Federal Courthouse in Miami on Tuesday, at 3 PM.
-I never thought it possible that such a thing could happen to a former President of the United States, who received far more votes than any sitting President in the History of our Country, and is currently leading, by far, all Candidates, both Democrat and Republican, in Polls of the 2024 Presidential Election.
-I AM AN INNOCENT MAN!”
+“The corrupt Biden Administration has informed my attorneys that I have been Indicted, seemingly over the Boxes Hoax,” Mr Trump fumed on Truth Social.
+“I never thought it possible that such a thing could happen to a former President of the United States.”

 Lawsuits and investigations hung over Mr Trump throughout his business career and then his political one, including actions like the bombshell $250m lawsuit from New York attorney general Letitia James against Mr Trump and three of his children for a host of allegedly fraudulent business practices, a suit which joins an estimated 4,000 cases Mr Trump has faced in his lifetime.